Generative modeling with low-rank Wasserstein polynomial chaos expansions: Conclusion

 \section{Conclusion}

-In this work we consider a very flexible computational method to obtain functional representations of random variables that are determined based on samples only without any knowledge of the underlying distribution.
+In this work we consider a very flexible computational method to obtain functional representations of random variables that are determined by samples only without any knowledge of the underlying distribution.
 The random variables (or fields) are expanded in a polynomial basis and optimized in an unsupervised way by means of debiased Sinkhorn losses that leads to a fitting of the discrete source and target measures.
 In order to represent the uncertainty in the approximation, we use a multi-element polynomial chaos expansion as model class $\mathcal{M}$.
-This high-dimensional representation is compressed with a possibly very efficient low-rank compression with a tensor train ring format.
+This high-dimensional representation is compressed with a possibly very efficient low-rank compression STT format.
 The definition of (polynomial chaos) basis functions relies on the choice of the underlying stochastic input or reference coordinate system denoted as $X$, which is an $M$-dimensional random vector.
 Since the target random vector $Y$ is $N$-dimensional, the model class $\mathcal{M}$ representation can be seen a relaxation of classical transport structures for which $N=M$ and $\mathcal{M}$ has to be a diffeomorphism.
-We show that the relaxation in particular to discontinuous probability mass transport is necessary to obtain accurate functional representations of multi-modal measures.
+We show such a relaxation in particular to discontinuous probability mass transport is necessary to obtain accurate functional representations of multi-modal measures.

-While the optimization problem is non-convex and non-linear, the involved smoothness and high-speed computation of the debiased Sinkhorn loss allows for fast computation of accurate measure fittings through the parameter dependent model class in a distributional sense, based on second order schemes like BFGS or Hessian supported Newton schemes.
+While the optimization problem is non-convex and non-linear, the involved smoothness and efficient evaluation of the debiased Sinkhorn loss allows for fast computation of an accurate fit of measures through the parameter dependent model class in a distributional sense, based on second order schemes like BFGS or Hessian supported Newton schemes.